Christeene Vale: Career

 Christeene is Soileau's second drag character, his first being Rebecca Havemeyer, who is similar to Barry Humphries' Dame Edna.
 "When Christeene came out of me," said Soileau, "I was searching for something that had the action of a switchblade in my pocket -- a character I could really put on quickly, but affect people in a much stronger way.
 Something strong enough to channel things inside of me that needed to come out -- more aggressive things.
 When everything aligned properly, Christine [sic] kind of just appeared.
 I found the wig and went to town...
 Both characters speak honestly from within me, but Christeene addresses issues that Rebecca does not.
 There's a lot of political and social commentary going on.
 It allows me to try to process and understand me, Paul -- as a queer, a Southern boy.
 Someone understanding my environment and my own social realms.
 I can push it out through this Christeene character."

 Christeene's first public appearance was at Camp Camp, a queer open-mic show in Austin, Texas.
 In 2011, Christeene was a resident at the CentralTrak Artist Residency in Dallas, TX.

 Christeene contributed to the 2012 art magazine Satanica, which was printed in a limited edition of 350 copies.
 Other contributors included Bruce La Bruce and Michael Alig.

+In 2026, Soileau served as understudy for the role of Frank-N-Furter in the 2026 Broadway revival of The Rocky Horror Show, He officially performed the role four times in early August, and then took over the lead for two weeks between the departure of Luke Evans from the cast and the debut of permanent replacement Jake Shears.
+Notably, his stint in the role coincided with the death of Tim Curry, who had originated the role in its original 1973 production and the 1975 film adaptation, with Soileau leading a special performance of "I'm Going Home" in Curry's memory following the August 26 show.